stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 The entity tree supports drag & drop, meaning that you can easily rearrange entities with your mouse.

 > [!NOTE]
-> Keep in mind that dropping the selection between two elements will move it between them, while dropping the selection onto an element will move it inside of it.
+> Keep in mind that dropping the selection between two elements will move it between them, while dropping onto an element will move the selection inside of it.
 >
 > TODO: IMAGE